royratcliffe/swi-prolog-pack-cover/README.md

 ```

 Note that `uses` requires a repository _and_ repository branch, tag or
 commit reference; actions do _not_ default to the main branch.
+Name the
-Name the workflow for the workflow-passing shield.
+workflow for the workflow-passing shield.

 ## Action logs

+The following snippet from the Ubuntu action log shows the summary statistics
+along with other useful diagnostic messages.
 ```
 Clauses in files:                      2
 Clauses not covered:                   0